Get Your Invoices Paid Faster With Manufacturing Factoring

 In addition to manufacturer factoring, you have other financing options to improve business cash flow.
 Here is a comparison of the alternative manufacturer financing options:

-Manufacturing Factoring vs Bank Line Of Credit
+Manufacturing Factoring vs. Bank Line of Credit

 Many manufacturing companies seek a bank line of credit as their first financing option.
 While plenty of manufacturers can qualify for a line of credit, the funds it provides may not be enough to develop their businesses.

-Manufacturing Factoring vs ACH/MCA Loans
+Manufacturing Factoring vs. ACH/MCA Loans

 ACH (automated clearing house) and MCA (merchant cash advance) loans are marketed as quick, easy-to-qualify loans for businesses.
 ACH and MCA lenders only need your bank statements for review, and you can get the money within one or two business days.

 However, ACH and MCA loans have notoriously high interest and lender fees, which can total up to 60% of your initial loan.
 Moreover, ACH and MCA lenders often offer renewals aggressively, which could potentially put your company in deep financial trouble.
+Often, users are left trying to figure out how to get out of a merchant cash advance.

 Because invoice factoring uses your unpaid invoices as collateral, you can usually rest assured knowing customers will eventually repay your cash advance.

-Manufacturing Factoring vs Quick Pay Discounts
+Manufacturing Factoring vs. Early Payment Discounts

 Offering special rates to customers who pay quickly is a viable way to accelerate your cash flow when needed.
 However, this method almost entirely depends on whether or not the customer thinks your early payment discount is a good deal.
 Additionally, some businesses may even prioritize having cash on hand over receiving a discount for early payment, leaving you low on working capital and unable to grow your business.